These are some of the most commonly asked questions about Shared Ownership. If your question isn’t answered here, please give us a call!

 What type of property can be purchased through shared ownership?

 The schemes are a mixture of houses and flats, some are refurbished and some are new.
-The properties are usually one and two bedroom in size.
+The properties are usually one and two bedroom in size, although we do have the occasional three and four bedroom home.

 Who can apply?